IST356M001SP25/assignment-02-koberan/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+In today's assignment, I learned how to parse text inputs.
+The hardest part of this lab was debugging as I was stuck on passing 3/4 tests for a long time.
+I think I finally figured it out by running python -m pytest tests and it said "4 passed."
+I think the issue had to do with the test_assignment.py file not reading the code.packaging correctly.